BoKyung124/BoKyung124/README.md

 ## About Me🖐️
 ### 🏫 SMWU SW Convergence & Statistics

 💡 Interested in Database, Bigdata Processing, and Data Engineering
+📝 Have a **SQLD** certificate

 <br>

 ### Contact